Valgus alignment of feet in children. Flat valgus foot deformity - we are looking for a good orthopedist. How to diagnose hallux valgus in a child

 • prematurity.

-The Importance of Massage
+The importance of massage

 Physiotherapy

-Installation of a valgus foot in children
+Placing a hallux valgus in children

-• a clumsy shuffling gait appears
+• an awkward shuffling gait appears

 • there is pain in the legs and swelling

-Causes of the formation of valgus foot in children
+Causes of hallux valgus in children

 • connective tissue dysplasia